 This form of arbitration differs from the juridical concept of ISDS, although there exist theories which emphasise some commonality of source of jurisdiction.
 Investor-state arbitration arises out of an investment treaty existing in public international law.
 The claimant is an investor while the respondent is a state.
 ISDS decisions therefore often have heavy public interest implications, due to questions of sovereignty, domestic issues, the expenditure of public funds and governmental decision-making processes.
 These are all features that militate towards greater transparency.
-As the former Chief Justice of the Australian High Court observed, the significant impact of ISDS awards on national economies has "raised questions about the consistency, openness and impartiality of decisions made in ISDS arbitrations".6) This movement has paved the way for key developments such as the Mauritius

-Convention and the work undertaken by UNCITRAL Working Group III.
+As a former Chief Justice of the Australian High Court observed, the significant impact of ISDS awards on national economies has "raised questions about the consistency, openness and impartiality of decisions made in ISDS arbitrations".
+11 This movement has paved the way for key developments such as the Mauritius Convention and the work undertaken by UNCITRAL Working Group III.12

-Many argue that different, but equally important public policy concerns exist in international commercial arbitration.
-There is judicial support for the notion that there may be circumstances in which "the public has a legitimate interest in knowing what has transpired in arbitration"7, a statement which was met with criticism at the time.
-Demands for greater transparency with respect to the arbitrators, procedure and awards have grown louder, with many believing that greater transparency will increase the legitimacy of the process.
-Others believe transparency is needed to assist in the development of the law, as arbitral awards have the potential to contribute to law-making by creating a soft form of precedent.
-In addition to this, I will be suggesting that transparency may promote greater efficiency in international commercial arbitration, addressing existing complaints of cost and delay.
-Whatever the motivation, it is clear that a shift towards greater transparency is needed in order to ensure arbitration remains the preferred method of international dispute resolution.
+Many argue that different, but equally important, public policy concerns exist in international commercial arbitration.
+There is judicial support for the notion that there may be circumstances in which "the public has a legitimate interest in knowing what has transpired in arbitration",13 a statement of Mason CJ which was met with criticism at the time.14 Demands for greater transparency with respect to the arbitrators, procedure and awards have grown, with many believing that greater transparency will increase the legitimacy of the process.15 Others believe transparency is needed to assist in the development of the law, as arbitral awards have the potential to contribute to law-making by creating a soft form of precedent.16 In addition to this, transparency may promote greater efficiency in international commercial arbitration by addressing existing complaints of cost and delay.
+It is clear that a shift towards greater transparency is needed in order to ensure arbitration remains the preferred method of international dispute resolution.

-2. Arbitral awards
+II.
+Arbitral awards

-Somewhat ironically, the starting point in the shift toward transparency may be found at the end of the arbitration.
-By this I am referring to the arbitral award itself, the publication of which is said to be a useful mechanism to address the information deficit in international commercial arbitration.
-While the publication of awards has obvious benefits with respect to transparency, I am of the view that it will also increase the overall efficiency of the arbitration.
+The relevant starting point in an analysis of the shift toward transparency requires consideration of the end of arbitral proceedings.
+This necessitates consideration of the arbitral award itself, the publication of which is said to be to be a useful mechanism to address the information deficit in international commercial arbitration.
+While the publication of awards has obvious benefits with respect to transparency, it will also increase the overall efficiency of the arbitration.
 This is because access to information about the decision-making process undertaken by the tribunal will allow the parties to make decisions, based on previous awards, that best suit their dispute and will facilitate its efficient disposition.
-It will also hold arbitrators accountable, incentivising them to render well-reasoned and timely awards.
-This topic begs consideration of two questions: first, what value can be derived from publishing awards; and second, what has been achieved in this space to-date.
+It will also hold arbitrators